 Developers' actions affect the results of their work and therefore, in the case of the e-commerce industry, the entire sales process.
 Their comfort and satisfaction can contribute to the creation of significantly more efficient solutions that are more attractive in terms of frontend development.

-The purpose of Developer Experience is to optimise the developer's work so that it is not just a tedious task, but also an interesting experience full of new opportunities.
+The purpose of Developer Experience is to optimize the developer's work so that it is not just a tedious task, but also an interesting experience full of new opportunities.

 Being available to different types of experience, especially in the e-commerce industry, is an approach linked to the idea of UX, which brings many different benefits, such as positive user experiences that can translate directly into financial gains for sellers.